Tips for Managing Your Seasonal Allergies

 But, in reality there are three essential allergy seasons – spring when trees begin to bud and flower, late spring when the grasses join in, and late summer/early fall when ragweed starts.

 While allergy sufferers can’t control the weather, there are actions they can take to help alleviate their symptoms regardless of the season.
-According to Dr. Moss, a few recommendations include:
+According to UW Health allergist Mark Moss, MD, a few recommendations include:

 - Don't wait until your symptoms are bad to call your allergist